PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ### default.nix

 Next, create `default.nix`.
 Default file acts somehow as `index.js` in JavaScript.
-If you import path leading to a directory, nix will automatically look for `default.nix` in it.
+If you import path leading to a directory, Nix will automatically look for `default.nix` in it.

 `default.nix` is defined as a function which returns string which represents the